 In a market crowded with different water softening system technologies and brands, standing out can be a real struggle.
 But at the end of the day, there are models that edge the competition and emerge as the best performers in regards to making water more manageable.

-Our best salt-based water softener reviews for 2019 bring two models that really impressed our review team in most fronts that make a reliable system; ease of use, stress-free maintenance, performance, and reliability of the manufacturer.
+Our best salt water softener reviews for 2020 bring two models that really impressed our review team in most fronts that make a reliable system; ease of use, stress-free maintenance, performance, and reliability of the manufacturer.

 1. Fleck 5600SXT Whole House System – Best Salt Based Water Softener For Medium & Large Families

-The Fleck 5600SXT Water Softener was one of the best salt-based water softeners in 2018.
-And we believe it will still rank highly this year thanks to its effectiveness, efficiency, and reliability.
+The Fleck 5600SXT Water Softener was one of the best salt-based softeners in 2020.
+And we believe it will still rank highly this year thanks to its effectiveness, efficiency, and reliability against water hardness.

 Boasting a 12 GPM flow rate, this is an ion exchange type of softener with 1.5 ft.
 3. of resin.
-This resin is capable of ‘trading’ up to 48000 grains of hard water elements in your water for sodium ions.
+This resin is capable of ‘trading’ up to 48,000 grain of hard water elements in your water for sodium ions.